MJubairahamed/Jubair-Tech-Mindspace/Java/InteviewQuestions/Basic_Questions_Answers.md

     }
 ```

-* Why do we need static methods in interfaces?
+- * Why do we need static methods in interfaces?
-* To define helper/utility methods within the interface instead of using external utility classes.
+    - * To define helper/utility methods within the interface instead of using external utility classes.

-* try-with-resources with examples:
+- *  Explain try-with-resources with examples:
-*  It is introduced in Java 7 — allows us to declare resources to be used in a try block with the assurance that the resources will be closed after the execution of that block.The resources declared need to implement the AutoCloseable interface.
+    - *  It is introduced in Java 7 — allows us to declare resources to be used in a try block with the assurance that the resources will be closed after the execution of that block.The resources declared need to implement the AutoCloseable interface.
-* Before Java 7
+ - * Before Java 7
 ```java
     InputStream stream = new MyInputStream(...);
     try {